khattari540750/go-osc-checker/README.md

 ## Configuration

-OSC Checker uses a hierarchical configuration system for flexible environment management.
+Go OSC Checker uses a hierarchical configuration system for flexible environment management.
 All configuration files are located in the `settings/` directory.

 ### Configuration Files